 (Note: Each recipe makes two 8- to 10-ounce servings of juice.)

-Day 1: Green Juice (find recipe here)
+Day 1: Green Juice (find the recipe here)

 Fun Fact: The celery and parsley in this juice deliver apigenin, a compound that promotes the death of cancerous cells, according to new research from Ohio State University.

-Day 2: Tomato-Vegetable Juice (find recipe here)
+Day 2: Tomato-Vegetable Juice (find the recipe here)

 Fun Fact: When people drank a glass of vegetable juice daily, they got double the veggie servings of people who just tried eating more vegetables.

-Day 3: Strawberry-Cucumber Juice (find recipe here)
+Day 3: Strawberry-Cucumber Juice (find the recipe here)